RSS About

 }

-// NewCartridge returns a new address space containing the cartridge's content
+// NewCartridge returns a new address space containing the cartridge's contents

 // and starting from zero.
 Returns nil in case of error, so that if there is